THREAD-3-2/flyingspaghetti_vendy/docs/introduction.rst

 This is a classical example introduced by Simo and Vu-Quoc and it involves extremely large displacements and rotations and served later also for the demonstration of numerical stability of energy preserving algorithms.
-The beam lies initially inclied in XZ-plane and is subjected at the lower end to point force :math:`f_{x}` and point moments :math:`h_{y}` and :math:`h_{z}` with constant direction and piecewise linear magnitude in time as shown in the figure.
+The beam lies initially inclined in XZ-plane and is subjected at the lower end to point force :math:`f_{x}` and point moments :math:`h_{y}` and :math:`h_{z}` with constant direction and piecewise linear magnitude in time as shown in the figure.

 .. figure:: /figures/flying_spaghetti.png

    Figure 1.
 Free flight of a flexible beam